 - Level difference: 521 m

-- Number of cable-cars: 11
+- Number of cable cars: 11

-- Total length of slopes: 30 km
+- The total length of slopes: 30 km

 Its highest point is 1971 meters, and the resulting level difference of more than 500 meters.
 It is no coincidence that in 2016 and the following year it has won the award for the best ski slope in Slovenia at the World Ski Awards.

 The center is basically built on two slopes, a steeper and much longer area starting from Zvoh and on the smaller slopes of Krzisce.
-The slopes of Zvoh already offer the possibility of interlocking slopes, thus longer skiing is possible without having to take the lift or the cable-car.
+The slopes of Zvoh already offer the possibility of interlocking slopes, thus longer skiing is possible without having to take the lift or the cable car.

-In addition to the classic slopes, half-tubes and a mono-skiing areas have also been created, so fans of extreme sports are also welcomed.
+In addition to the classic slopes, half-tubes and mono-skiing areas have also been created, so fans of extreme sports are also welcomed.

-Although there are several blue tracks here (7 km in total), the intermediate and more difficult slopes are more typical and they are more enjoyable, so the Krvavec area is also favorable for those who are more experienced.
+Although there are several blue tracks here (7 km in total), the intermediate and more difficult slopes are more typical and are more enjoyable, so the Krvavec area is also favorable for those who are more experienced.
 If you come to the center with your family, children can have fun on a special track designed for them, and if necessary, they can learn how to ski.

 As in all Slovenian centers, English is spoken well.